Promeos/LADOT-Street-Sweeping-Transition-Pan/README.md

 - If the owner does not move their vehicle, they receive a $73 citation.

 ### City Council Votes to Resume Street Sweeping
-Between September 1, 2020 and October 14, 2020 LADOT and City Council conducted public outreach to inform Angelenos on the timing of __resumed street sweeping enforcement__." - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/LADOT/enforcement.pdf)
+Between September 30, 2020 and October 14, 2020 LADOT and City Council conducted public outreach to inform Angelenos on the timing of __resumed street sweeping enforcement__." - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/LADOT/enforcement.pdf)
-- LADOT and City Council members used Twitter to spead the announcement.
+- LADOT and City Council members used Twitter to spread the initial announcement.
 - News stations did not cover the story until October 15, 2020 or later.
 - LADOT placed flyers on windshields.